mareye132/Sentiment-Analysis-app/README.md

 # Sentiment-Analysis-app
-This project is an AI-powered web application that performs sentiment analysis on user-input text.
-It classifies input sentences into positive or negative sentiment using a machine learning model trained with scikit-learn.
-The frontend is built with Streamlit, allowing real-time interaction through a simple and clean interface.

-🔍 Features

-✅ Built from scratch using Python

-✅ Uses TfidfVectorizer + Naive Bayes model

-✅ Classifies user input as Positive 😊 or Negative 😠

-✅ Instant results with Streamlit interface

-✅ Publicly deployed via Streamlit Cloud

-🛠 Tech Stack
-Python

-Scikit-learn

-Joblib
+## 🔍 Sentiment Analysis Web App

+This is a Streamlit-based web app that uses a Logistic Regression model to classify text sentiment as **Positive** or **Negative**.

+### 🧠 Features:
+- Trained on 1000 synthetic samples (500 positive, 500 negative)
+- TF-IDF vectorization of input text
+- 100% accuracy on a 300-sample test set
+- Simple and clean UI for real-time sentiment prediction

+### 🚀 Tech Stack:
-Streamlit
+- Python, Scikit-learn, Streamlit

-Git & GitHub
+- Model serialized using Joblib

-📁 Project Structure
+Project Structure
-bash
-Copy
-Edit
 sentiment_app/
 ├── app.py               # Streamlit app interface
 ├── train_model.py       # ML training script